richelbilderbeek/intro_r_course/docs/reflections/20250404/README.md

 - We have time to explore the software and make graphical abstract and figures for our own project.
-- The type of exercises, the pace of the course + the constant feedback led to aquiring an actual skill, that we can use for our projects.
+- The type of exercises, the pace of the course + the constant feedback led to acquiring an actual skill, that we can use for our projects.
-  Illustrating can be chaotic in the beggining, especially with specific softwares, so this course helped having a clear view on where to begin.
+  Illustrating can be chaotic in the beginning, especially with specific , so this course helped having a clear view on where to begin.
   Also, this course provided enough material for future need, in case we need help on this topic.